Skip to main content

 As a new faculty member in the Lohr College, Teymouri's research program is just getting started, but he is excited to find collaborative opportunities with other researchers on campus.
 He came to SDSU after earning his doctorate in civil and environmental engineering from Colorado State University.

-In the immediate future, Terymouri will continue his work on the impacts of chemical admixtures and its effects on the short-term and long-term properties of concrete made from new commercially available cement (Type IL Cement).
+In the immediate future, Teymouri will continue his work on the impacts of chemical admixtures and its effects on the short-term and long-term properties of concrete made from new commercially available cement (Type IL Cement).
 The research is supported by a grant from the Portland Cement Association.